Escape the Showers, Spend April in Barbados

 Speak to anyone about things to do and see in Barbados and sure enough the word ‘Bridgetown’ will come up.
 The capital city of Barbados, Bridgetown is a culturally rich and historically saturated city that you must visit no matter what time of year.
 You’ll discover it’s a vibrant hub of restaurants and shops and also home to some of the oldest buildings in Barbados.
-You can also appreciate the city by taking a yacht or fishing boat which dock in the center of the city and make for pleasant way to take in the sights.
+You can also appreciate the city by taking a yacht or fishing boat which dock in the centre of the city and make for a pleasant way to take in the sights.

 This is another must-see, Harrison’s Cave is one of the best natural wonders of Barbados and is strikingly beautiful and fabulously otherworldly.
 You can take a variety of guided tours through the crystallized limestone tunnels and get to appreciate a real highlight of the island.

 The Turtles of Carlisle Bay

 You can’t not love turtles, they’re essentially the puppies of the sea and truly magnificent animals to see up close, as anyone who’s had the pleasure will tell you.
 If you head down to Carnage Dock you can take a boat to Carlisle Bay where you’ll get the opportunity to swim with and feed these wonderful animals.

 Hunte's Gardens and Mount Gay Rum Tour